metrica-sports/codeball/docs/index.md

 ## Contribute

 While created and maintained by Metrica Sports, it's distributed under an MIT license and it welcomes contributions from members of the community, clubs and other companies.
 You can find the repository on [Github](https://github.com/metrica-sports/codeball).
 Also, if you have ideas for patterns we should implement, or methods we should include (e.g. pitch control, EPV, similarity search, etc), let us know!
+You can create an issue on the repo, or reach out to bruno@metrica-sports.com or [@brunodagnino](https://twitter.com/brunodagnino) on Twitter.

 ## Documentation